At Bishop’s Waltham Junior School the health, safety and well-being of every child is our top priority.

 Children will be heard reading as often as possible, though this will vary according to their place on the scheme.
 Some children will be heard every day, others will be heard less often.
 All children will be heard as part of guided reading, and in a variety of other curriculum areas.

 Reading is our top homework priority at BWJS – it is the thing that makes the biggest difference to children’s progress across the curriculum.
 Children should be reading at home, ideally every day.
-Each fortnight, children will be set a task to do which will be based on a book which they have been reading.
-We will send home a template for this wherever possible.
-These tasks will be shared with other children in the class, and children will be expected to be able to talk about them.
+During our library sessions, children will have the chance to talk about books that they have been enjoying.

 Children in Year Three will also be supplied with a reading log in which they can track the books they are reading at home, and how they are being read.